4/5

 How accurate are the online test results?

-This version of the test is a precise digital adaptation of the scientific NPI methodology.
+This version of the test is a faithful digital adaptation of the scientific NPI methodology.
 The result provides a reliable assessment of your tendencies, but it largely depends on your willingness to answer honestly without choosing socially desirable options.

-You will also like:
+You may also like: